fwsGonzo/barebones/README.md

 - Stack protector support
 - EASTL C++ support, which has many useful containers
 - Produces tiny machine images
+	- Machine image is 5992 bytes with minimal stripped build on GCC 9.1
-	- Entire machine image is 8560 bytes with minimal build on Clang 8
+	- Machine image is 8560 bytes with minimal stripped build on Clang 8
 	- 14kb with all options normal and LTO enabled on Clang 8
 	- 23kb with all options normal on GCC 9.1
+	- Remember to disable stack protector to shave a few extra bytes off!
 - LTO and ThinLTO support if you are using clang
 - Undefined-sanitizer support to catch some problems during runtime
 - Option to unmap zero page (for the very common null-pointer access bugs)